 All hunting equipment identified below must comply with the Hunter and Equipment Identification requirements.
 The identifying Hunter ID Number must be legible, clearly visible and in a conspicuous location with numbers at least 3/4" high.
 Duct tape or similarly durable tape can be used with numbers clearly written in permanent ink.
-Alternatively, the hunter number can be written directly onto stands and climbing sticks with a permanent marker (such as a "Sharpie") in an easily-read contrasting color.
+Alternatively, the hunter number can be written directly onto stands and climbing sticks with a permanent marker (such as a "Sharpie") in an easily read contrasting color.

 - A. Armband.
 An ABA-issued armband with hunter number must be in possession and visible while participating in the Hunt or related activities such as stand preparation or tracking/recovery of a wounded deer. - B. Equipment Identification.
 Equipment Identification requirements apply to both public and private lands.

-- C. Tree Stands and Climbing Sticks.
+On private lands, the current year stand tag MUST be on the stands on or before the last Saturday in August to be legal. - C. Tree Stands and Climbing Sticks.
 An ABA Hunter ID number and a current year color coded locking tag must be on all tree stands left unattended.
-Hunters concerned with treestand theft and do not want to leave their stands unattended but want to reserve their hunter setup location can do so with a climbing stick with the hunter's ID number and color coded locking tag. - D. Ground Blinds.
+Hunters concerned with treestand theft and do not want to leave their stands unattended but want to reserve their hunter setup location can do so with a climbing stick with the hunter's ID number and color-coded locking tag. - D. Ground Blinds.
 An ABA Hunter ID number and a current year color coded locking tag must be on all ground blinds if left unattended. - E. Arrows.
 All Arrows must be labeled with the Hunter's ID number.
 The number shall be clearly legible in a contrasting color, on both the arrow shaft within approximately 1" of the broadhead, and on the arrow shaft within approximately 1" of the fletching, or directly on the fletching.
-Acceptable methods of marking include using a permanent ink marker in a colored ink that contrasts with the arrow shaft, e.g. with a silver metallic permanent marker such as a SharpieTM Marker, or applying a custom "arrow wrap" with the Hunter's ID number.
+Acceptable methods of marking include using a permanent ink marker in a colored ink that contrasts with the arrow shaft, e.g., with a silver metallic permanent marker such as a SharpieTM Marker or applying a custom "arrow wrap" with the Hunter's ID number.